wkumari/draft-vandergaast-edns-client-subnet/README.md

    problem.
 It is recommended that no specific behavior regarding negative answers be relied upon.

+Contavalli, et al.       Expires August 28, 2015               [Page 14]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

    This issue is expected to be revisited in a future revision of the protocol, possibly blessing the mixing of positive and negative answers.
 There are implications for cache data structures that developers should consider when writing new ECS code.

-Contavalli, et al.        Expires July 16, 2015                [Page 14]

-Internet-Draft        Client Subnet in DNS Queries          January 2015

    The delegations case is a bit easier to tease out.
 In operational practice, if an authoritative server is using address information to